 My deeply relaxing lavender jasmine aromatherapy massage ended with a heavenly head massage that melted all the stress from my body.
 I only wished it lasted longer.

 We loved hanging out in the air-conditioned spa lobby, as it was the coolest, most relaxing place to escape from the boiling heat outside.
 The gentle spa receptionist offered us chilled drinks and let us enjoy the space as long as we wanted.

 Nights are very quiet at the resort, so we went to check out the island night life at the popular Fisherman’s Village in Bophut Beach, about twenty minutes by car from the resort.
 The Four Seasons app was especially handy when arranging our transport into town and the return trip to pick us up from the restaurant after dinner was seamlessly efficient.

 The normally buzzing night market was sadly empty of its pre-Covid bustle, but the action was still in full force at famous Coco Tam’s, where everyone queued up (no bookings, first come, first served) for Italian cuisine, bean bags on the sand, beachside DJ and the spectacular, fabulous fire show.

-We got back Bangkok to hear that a new outbreak had appeared over the weekend.
-A few weeks on and we’re still in the thick of it, so luckily, I’d made this trip just in time, and I’ll have to feed off my shiny, happy memories of the Four Seasons Koh Samui until it’s safe to travel again.
+We got back to Bangkok to hear that a new outbreak had appeared over the weekend.
+A few weeks on and we’re still in the thick of it.
+So luckily, I’d made this trip just in time, and I’ll have to feed off my shiny, happy memories of the Four Seasons Koh Samui until it’s safe to travel again.

 Have you been the Four Seasons Koh Samui?
 How was your visit?
 What’s your favorite experience in Koh Samui?